omni360/clothing-design-js/README.md

-Clothing Design Website made in JS
+Clothing Design Website made in JS.
+There are still a few bugs.